-***New: for a surprising rendition of Bach à la chinoise, see #12 below***
+***For a surprising rendition of Bach à la chinoise, see #13 below***

 While I’ve rather moved on from mere audio to film (like WAM, these are never “autonomous” pieces for detached aesthetic appreciation), the audio playlist in the sidebar has some wonderful tracks, as follows:

 1 Shanxi, Yanggao county, Li family Daoist band: Invitation ritual.